sumit8669/MyBlogCode/README.md

 Configure the database connection in application.properties.

-Run the application.

-Navigate to http://localhost:8080 to view the website.

 Usage
 To create a new blog post, click on the "New Post" button on the home page.